SwarupUkil/major-project/proposal.md

 - Different map layouts for each phase
 - Win, Lose, and Title Screen
 - Functioning health bars for the boss and user
-- The player and user can be damaged
+- The player and boss can be damaged
 - There is a collision detection/in-general-detection for deleting objects
 - Have a testing room, where the player can test out the game mechanics with a dummy boss